ZuInnoTe/spring-boot-angular-example/backend/docs/CONFIGURE.md

 Independent of this you can also map user attributes to Spring Security Authorities.

 Finally, you can optionally define a prefix for each claim in the Spring Security Authorities.
 If you do not want any prefix just specify an empty String.

+See [ARCHITECTURE.md](./ARCHITECTURE.md) on how to use the Spring Security Authorities to define permissions in your application.
 ```
      oidc:
         mapper: # map jwt claims to Spring Security authorities